Buttermilk Texas Sheet Cake

 Add the oil, butter, and water to a medium-sized saucepan.
 Heat on medium-high until the mixture boils.

-Once the mixture boils, remove from heat and pour into the flour mixture.
+Once the mixture boils, remove it from the heat and pour it into the flour mixture.

 Mix with a hand mixer until well blended.